A mini travel guide of Skiathos island!

 #Visit the Kastro = Castle

-You can visit it by car/motorbike, but if you have the stamina, you can go on foot, as mentioned above.
+You can visit it by car or motorbike, but if you have the stamina, you can go on foot, as mentioned above.

-The most famous route – 6 km – is the one that starts from the Monastery of Evangelistria to the Castle, ideal for birdwatching friends in the area of the Castle.
+The most famous route – 6 km – starts from the Monastery of Evangelistria and ends at the Castle.
+This route is ideal for birdwatching friends in the area of the Castle.

-Also, some boat routes reach the Kastro beach and you can ascend to the Kastro through a path.
+Also, some boat routes reach the Kastro beach, and you can ascend to the Kastro by path.

 #enjoy a boat tour around the island!

-There are many boat tours on the harbour that you can book and enjoy the island tour, where you can swim on fantastic beaches!
+There are many boat tours in the harbour that you can book, and enjoy the island tour, where you can swim on fantastic beaches!

 If you are into sailing, you can select this nice full-day sailing trip around Skiathos.